cinnamon-bun/concurrency-friends/README.md

 `chan.seal()`

 Seal a Chan.
 This caps the input side of the queue so that no new items can be `put`, but existing items can still be obtained with `get`.

 Once the queue becomes empty, it will be `close()`d for you.
+If you seal a chan that's already empty, it will be closed right away.
+Otherwise it will close after the last item has been pulled out.

 Use this when you're done adding items to a Chan and want to signal that the data is complete, and you want to gently give consumers a chance to finish getting all the items out.